You are invited to download and distribute these free resources to help creative enterprises become even more successful.

 Free extracts from book ‘Chase One Rabbit: Strategic Marketing for Business Success.
 63 Tips, Techniques and Tales for Creative Entrepreneurs’

 Several sections of the book are published free of charge, plus videos about the book.
+This marketing book was written especially for businesses in the creative industries.
+Also for sale as a paperback, eBook and audiobook.

 ‘Ideas in Action’ articles